Stepping Stones of Dunn County

 isolation throughout Dunn County through its three programs.

-Average visits to the Food Pantry per month in 2015.
-That’s an average of 55 families per day, six days a week, nearly 80% of whom were living at or below poverty level.
+Average visits to the Food Pantry per month in 2016.
+That’s an average of 57 families per day, six days a week, nearly 80% of whom are living at or below poverty level and the rest very close.

-Nights of shelter provided at either at the Stepping Stones Shelter on South Broadway, at Winter Haven, or at a local motel for short-term stays in 2015.
+Nights of shelter provided in 2016 at either one of the Stepping Stones Shelters or at a local motel for short-term stays when the shelters are full.
+This is an increase of over 20% from 2015.

-Individuals and families who received over $27,000 in emergency financial assistance for rent, heat, electrical bills, fuel and clothing and/or supportive services in 2015.
+Individuals and families who received over $31,000 in emergency financial assistance for rent, heat, electrical bills, fuel and clothing and critical needs in 2016.

 We invite you to visit Stepping Stones during normal business hours to see the work we do.